 The most common reason for this will usually be because in addition to being diagnosed with Sleep Apnea, these “types” of applicants will also have been diagnosed with some other “type” of pre-existing medical condition.

-Fortunately for them, though, because they are properly treating their Sleep Apnea, they still will be able to qualify for a traditional life insurance policy in most cases.
+Fortunately for them, though, because they are correctly treating their Sleep Apnea, they will still qualify for a traditional life insurance policy in most cases.

 Category #3.

-In cases like these, what we’ll typically find is that these applicants will either have to pay significantly more for their coverage, or they may simply be denied coverage altogether.
+The last group we’ll commonly encounter will be those diagnosed with Sleep Apnea who have chosen not to treat their condition for whatever reason.
+In cases like these, we’ll typically find that these applicants will either have to pay significantly more for their coverage or may be denied coverage altogether.

 The good news is that…

-Regardless of your situation, we here at IBUSA can help because we have tons of experience helping folks with all sorts of pre-existing medical conditions like yours and are committed to helping all of our clients find the “best” life insurance policy that they can qualify for.
-This brings us to the last topic that we wanted to take a moment and discuss which is…
+Regardless of your situation, we here at IBUSA can help because we have tons of experience helping folks with all sorts of pre-existing medical conditions like yours.
+We are committed to helping all our clients find the “best” life insurance policy they can qualify for.
+This brings us to the last topic that we wanted to take a moment and discuss, which is…

 What if I can’t qualify for a traditional term or whole life insurance policy?

-If you are unable to qualify for a traditional term or whole life insurance policy due to your sleep apnea, there may be other options available to you.
+If you cannot qualify for a traditional term or whole life insurance policy due to your sleep apnea, other options may be available.

-Some insurance companies offer what is known as “guaranteed issue” life insurance policies, which are designed for individuals who may not qualify for traditional coverage due to a pre-existing medical condition or possibly some type of lifestyle factor preventing them from being able to qualify for coverage.
+Some insurance companies offer what is known as “guaranteed issue” life insurance policies, designed for individuals who may not qualify for traditional coverage due to a pre-existing medical condition or some lifestyle factor preventing them from qualifying for coverage.

 Guaranteed Issue Life Insurance Policy:

-Guaranteed-issue life insurance policies do not require an applicant to take a medical examination or answer any health-related questions.
-Which is very useful for someone who has been denied traditional coverage already.
-Unfortunately, though, guaranteed issue policies also have certain restrictions or exclusions, such as a waiting period before the full death benefit is paid or a limitation on the amount of coverage available.
+Guaranteed-issue life insurance policies do not require applicants to take a medical examination or answer any health-related questions, which is very useful for someone denied traditional coverage.
+Unfortunately, guaranteed issue policies also have certain restrictions or exclusions, such as a waiting period before the full death benefit is paid or a limitation on the amount of coverage available.

 Pros of guaranteed issue life insurance policies:

-- No medical examination required: guaranteed issue policies do not require a medical examination, which can be beneficial for individuals who may not qualify for traditional coverage due to their health.
+- No medical examination required: guaranteed issue policies do not require a medical examination, which can benefit individuals who may not qualify for traditional coverage due to their health.

 Cons of guaranteed issue life insurance policies: